April-Bates-Dev/cgl-workshop-task/README.md

 - Clone this repository - instruction on how to do that can be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 - Once you have cloned the repository to your machine, open it up in your preferred IDE (we recommend [VSCode](https://code.visualstudio.com/)).
-- Download and Install NodeJs LTS version from [NodeJs Official Page](https://nodejs.org/en/download/).
+- Download and install NodeJs LTS version from [NodeJs Official Page](https://nodejs.org/en/download/) if you do not already have it installed.
-- Navigate to the root ./ directory of the project, run `yarn install` or `npm install` to install the project dependencies.
+- Navigate to the root ./ directory of the project, and run `yarn install` or `npm install` to install the project dependencies.
 - Run `npm run start` or `yarn run start` to start the webpage and visit `http://localhost:3000/` in your browser to see it up and running.

 ## Measuring the emissions of the page